WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/notes.md

 <a name="19"></a><sup>19</sup> De La Torre, “Sonic Bridging,” 149.

-<a name="20"></a><sup>20</sup> Monica De La Torre, “Feminista Frequencies: Chicana Radio Activism in the Pacific Northwest,” in *Chicana Movidas: New Narratives of Activism and Feminism in the Movement Era*, ed.
-Dionne Espinoza, María Eugenia Cotera, and Maylei Blackwell (Austin: University of Texas Press, 2018), 167.
+<a name="20"></a><sup>20</sup> Casillas, Sounds of Belonging, 52-82.

-<a name="21"></a><sup>21</sup> De La Torre, “Feminista Frequencies,” 159-60.
+<a name="21"></a><sup>21</sup> Monica De La Torre, “Feminista Frequencies: Chicana Radio Activism in the Pacific Northwest,” in *Chicana Movidas: New Narratives of Activism and Feminism in the Movement Era*, ed.
+Dionne Espinoza, María Eugenia Cotera, and Maylei Blackwell (Austin: University of Texas Press, 2018), 167, 159-60.

 <a name="22"></a><sup>22</sup> Kimberlee Craig, “On the Air,” *Yakama Herald-Republic*, December 17, 1979, in Oscar Rosales Castañeda, “Radio KDNA: The Voice of the Farmworker, 1975-1985," The Seattle Civil Rights & Labor History Project,  https://depts.washington.edu/civilr/farmwk_ch8.htm.